WebCoder49/code-input/README.md

   ```

 - The next step is to set up a `template` to link `code-input` to your syntax-highlighter.
 If you're using Prism.js or highlight.js, you can use the built-in template, or you can create your own otherwise.
 In these examples, I am registering the template as `"syntax-highlighted"`, but you can use any template name as long as you are consistent.

+> NB: You need to do this above where you declare any `code-input` elements in the HTML.

   - *Highlight.js:*
     ```js